V speeds: Mach numbers

 Whenever a limiting speed is expressed by a Mach number, it is expressed relative to the local speed of sound, e.g. V_{MO}: Maximum operating speed, M_{MO}: Maximum operating Mach number.

 V_{1} definitions

 V_{1} is the critical engine failure recognition speed or takeoff decision speed.
-It is the speed above which the takeoff will continue even if an engine fails or another problem occurs, such as a blown tire.
-The speed will vary among aircraft types and varies according to factors such as aircraft weight, runway length, wing flap setting, engine thrust used and runway surface contamination; thus, it must be determined by the pilot before takeoff.
+It is the speed above which the takeoff will continue even if a problem occurs, such as an engine failure or a blown tire.
+The speed will vary among aircraft types and varies according to factors such as aircraft weight, runway length, wing flap setting, engine thrust used, and runway surface contamination, so it must be determined by the pilot before takeoff.
 Aborting a takeoff after V_{1} is strongly discouraged because the aircraft may not be able to stop before the end of the runway, thus suffering a runway overrun.